…Into the labyrinth of dreams…

 Local Culture and Exploring

 It’s full-on, busy, swarming, both touristic and local, and it’s fantastic.
-This foray may just whet your appetite, especially if you are irresistibly drawn to beautiful artisan goods of every description, or like to linger in dazzling bazaars, and labyrinthine souks, discerning the jewels amid the baubles, wander lost in alleyways with quiet scenes from other millenia, or watching the action from a rooftop cafe.
+This foray may just whet your appetite, especially if you are irresistibly drawn to beautiful artisan goods of every description, or like to linger in dazzling bazaars, and labyrinthine souks, discerning the jewels amid the baubles, wander lost in alleyways with quiet scenes from other millennia, or watching the action from a rooftop cafe.
 You’ll have opportunities to return at your own pace if wish to take them.

 This is Amazigh country, home to Morocco’s original mountain dwellers.
 Known for their warmth, hospitality, humility, and respect for nature.
 Amazigh literally means “We the Free”, which beautifully refers to this varied and free-spirited people, who despite colonial subjugation have remained resilient for centuries.